-Derek Vinyard (Edward Norton), a neo-Nazi white supremacist recently released from three years jail for manslaughter, tries to rid his younger brother, Danny, (Edward Furlong) of his racial prejudices.
+Derek Vinyard (Edward Norton), a neo-Nazi skinhead and white supremacist recently released from three years in jail for shooting two black men who tried to steal his truck, tries to rid his younger brother, Danny, (Edward Furlong) of his racial prejudices.

 This tough, powerful and uncompromising cautionary tale from director Tony Kaye takes a brutal look at the depths of racial prejudice and the roots of violent hate crimes.

-Told in colour with black-and-white flashbacks, Kaye’s cutting-edge treatise is a shock to the system filled with unforgettable moments, seriously handled issues and superb acting by Norton, who was deservedly Oscar-nominated.
+Told in colour with grainy black-and-white flashbacks showing how this son of a murdered firefighter became a hatemonger, Kaye’s cutting-edge treatise is a shock to the system filled with unforgettable moments, seriously handled issues and superb acting by Norton, who was deservedly Oscar-nominated.

 Dr Robert Sweeney